vfxetc/sitetools/docs/index.rst

 This will take a few automatic actions at Python startup (in order):

-1. All directories listed within :envvar:`KS_PYTHON_SITES` will be added to :data:`sys.path`, in a similar manner as site-packages (via :func:`sitetools.sites.add_site_dir`).
+1. All directories listed within :envvar:`KS_SITES` will be added to :data:`sys.path`, in a similar manner as site-packages (via :func:`sitetools.sites.add_site_dir`).